biocore/oecophylla/README.md

 ## Test data execution

-To speed development, Travis is currently only testing the validity of the module installs and checking the snakefiles syntax, by using the `--dryrun` option in snakemake:
+To speed development, Travis is currently only testing the validity of the module installs and checking the snakefiles syntax, by using the `--dryrun` option in Snakemake:

 ```
 snakemake all --cores 2 --configfile config.yaml --dryrun